lqb2/blog/_posts/2019-03-08-money-matters-march.md

 so. as a part of that, i am committing to writing and sharing one sentence every day that i've noticed as a result of my curious exploration of wealth and financial health.

-6: felt intense relief when i found out my healthcare covered an outstanding $517 bill (which was on its third notice and about to be sent to a collection agency) i had from 2018.
+* 6: felt intense relief when i found out my healthcare covered an outstanding $517 bill (which was on its third notice and about to be sent to a collection agency) i had from 2018.
-7: regret for not knowing i had a co-pay card that i could have used back in nov and saved me $380.
+* 7: regret for not knowing i had a co-pay card that i could have used back in nov and saved me $380.
-8: the idea of saving enough money to live for six months feels literally impossible.
+* 8: the idea of saving enough money to live for six months feels literally impossible.
+* 9: maureen helped me see that one of my first reactions when i get paid is to spend (burn) some cash, often gifts for others or myself.
+* 10: the value of wealth is in its gifting, not its hoarding or stagnation.
+* 11: i have a huge amount of resistance to taking time to review my personal and business budgets monthly.
+* 12:

 <!-- hyperlink bank -->